Khokela ngokomzekelo

 03

-Rural communities are deeply affected by climate change.
-Together Ubunye develops practical, culturally relevant solutions for adapting to a changing environment.
+Ubunye's members are deeply affected by climate change.
+In pursuing sustainable living Ubunye is creating practical, culturally relevant solutions for caring for our earth

 From resource-efficient farming to green businesses and climate-smart infrastructure, we integrate resilience into every programme – drawing on both global expertise and local knowledge.